 How do I make a claim on my child’s behalf?

-Accident Advice Helpline has experience in handling accident claims for children across our fifteen years as a personal injury law firm.
+Accident Advice Helpline has experience in handling accident claims for children across our sixteen years as a personal injury law firm.
 The accidents that children may be involved in include:

 - Accidents involving animals